 I have personally fallen victim to social and societal injustices that acted as a catalyst for my current career and advocacy experience.
 My drive for integrity was built on painful past learning experiences that began patterning when I was young.
 It was extremely hard to hold people accountable.
 I learned that I had to ‘play the game’ well in order to get my needs met and services delivered.
 Later on, this would also apply to making sure my client's needs were met as well.

-My early experiences, alongside the ethical considerations that I felt were being overlooked within the mental health field inspired me to become an advocate trauma informed care and ethics in practice.
-Reducing harm and re-traumatization has been the focus of my work since May of 2013.
+My early experiences, alongside the ethical considerations that I felt were being overlooked within the mental health field inspired me to become an advocate for trauma informed care and ethics in practice.
+Reducing re-traumatization has been the focus of my work since May of 2013.

 I view the coaching industry as a system of care.
 Particularly because there is so much mirroring – in behaviors, tactics, and approaches that focus on pathology, profit, and the speed of ‘getting results’ as a metric of success.